- Getting started

 Orchestrator provides multiple features that can be used in modeling your deployment to provide easy and efficient administration while also ensuring proper asset isolation and access control across your organization, regardless of size or structure.

 Each tenant in your organization can be further subdivided and organized into Folders.
-You can create as many classic or modern folders as needed to accomplish your desired structure.
+You can create as many folders as needed to accomplish your desired structure.
 Each type of folder has various features and capabilities, enabling you to use the appropriate type for managing the administration and sharing of automations across your organization.

 Tenants are designed for the purpose of complete isolation of all Orchestrator entities (i.e., Robots, Assets, Queues, etc.) between these segregated instances of your deployment, all without having to maintain multiple Orchestrators.
 Some examples of separating your Orchestrator into tenants: